Michael Baldwin (The Young and the Restless): Casting and creation

-Character development
+Development

 Characterization

 On-Air On-Soaps described Michael as a "quirky legal eye" whose "past and family put the “D” in dysfunctional".
 Michael is a prominent lawyer in Genoa City and a partner at Baldwin, Blair and Associates.
 He is the son of River Baldwin (Michael Gross) and Gloria Bardwell (Judith Chapman), and the half brother of Kevin Fisher (Greg Rikaart) and Eden Baldwin (Jessica Heap).
 He's currently married to Lauren Fenmore (Tracey E. Bregman), with whom he has a son, Fenmore Baldwin.
 LeBlanc enjoys playing out scenes in the court room.
 Describing them as his "best moments", he stated: "I am the only one who loves court.
 I will swear to you now, I am the only one off set that lights up when there is a five page monologue.
 I have to tell you it was my first months on the show, and they gave me my first case, and it was about a black student who was suing the school system.
 I gave a speech, and I am telling you they had 12 on the jury and those extras cried, and that is all I cared about.
 That was like doing theatre."

 In 2008, Michael's rough upbringing was visited.
 Michael Gross was introduced to the series as his father River Baldwin, a man Michael "thinks is a low-life, reprobate.
 A guy who refused to go to Vietnam and left Gloria to raise their son alone."
 LeBlanc thought it was a "great story", although it took a while to come to fruition.
 LeBlanc said that Michael's yearning to find his birth father stemmed from having his own son, Fen, explaining: "I think it all started when he had Fen.
 It keys it off for a lot of fathers.
 This is a man who went to prison.
 He went to therapy to change his dark ways.
 He was a violent man and he claimed he never had a family.
 Then his family shows up and then you find out why he denied his family for so long."
 Speaking of whether or not Michael could shift back to his "dark side", he said "I don’t know if it will be his downfall or not, because Lowell is such an unexpected character, and it certainly pushes all those buttons again".